Ramadan

 R&DE Stanford Dining, Hospitality & Auxiliaries (SDHA) is committed to providing inclusive dining programs that support the needs of Muslim students at Stanford.
 They offer a variety of food options to accommodate the dietary needs of Stanford's Muslim community.
 All chicken and beef served in the dining halls is certified halal unless noted otherwise on the label.

-Please sign up here to participate in the SDHA dining hall Ramadan programs.
+Please sign up here to participate in SDHA’s Ramadan programs.

 Click on the link below for more details!